Arts for Youth Award

 Organizations and Collectives:

-No person or organization may be selected for more than one Toronto Arts Foundation award within any given year.
-No person or organization may receive the same Toronto Arts Foundation award twice.
+With the exception of the Newcomer Artist Award, no person or organization may be selected for more than one Toronto Arts Foundation award within any given year and no person or organization may receive the same Toronto Arts Foundation award twice.
 This does not preclude a recipient from being considered for a different Toronto Arts Foundation award in the future.

 How to Nominate: To nominate an individual, a collective or organization for the Arts for Youth Award you must,